 Leonardtown is a very small town located in the state of Maryland.
 With a population of 3,633 people and three constituent neighborhoods, Leonardtown is the 165th largest community in Maryland.
-Leonardtown has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Leonardtown was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Leonardtown economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Leonardtown, where the median household income is $63,138.00.

 Housing costs in Leonardtown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

 Leonardtown is a decidedly white-collar town, with fully 91.32% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Leonardtown is a town of professionals, service providers, and managers.
 There are especially a lot of people living in Leonardtown who work in management occupations (15.73%), office and administrative support (14.19%), and architecture and engineering (11.27%).

 Also of interest is that Leonardtown has more people living here who work in computers and math than 95% of the places in the US.